MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup.md

 1. Get a trial subscription.

-2. Create a new Common Data Service (CDS) environment and install the Guides solution.
+2. Create a new Common Data Service (CDS) environment.

+3. install the Guides solution.

-3. Install the Guides apps on a Windows 10 PC and HoloLens.
+4. Install the Guides apps on a Windows 10 PC and HoloLens.

 This topic provides step-by-step instructions to get up and running with Guides.
 It also provides instructions for adding additional users to the trial (optional).

-## Subscribe to a free trial
+## Step 1: Subscribe to a free trial

 When you sign up for a free Guides trial subscription, you’ll get one month free for up to 25 users.